manustalport/ardent/README.md

 + PyAstronomy

 ### Installation
-To use ARDENT, you can clone the repository to your computer: `git clone https://github.com/manustalport/ardent`.
+To use ARDENT, you can clone the repository to your computer: `git clone https://github.com/manustalport/ardent.git`.
 Once on your computer, add ARDENT to your `$PYTHONPATH`.
-To proceed, in a terminal, `cd` into the ARDENT folder and then:
+To proceed, in a terminal, `cd` into the ardent parent folder and then:
 - `echo "export PYTHONPATH=$PWD/ardent:\$PYTHONPATH" >> ~/.bash_profile`
 - `source ~/.bash_profile`